marcinjak9/apical.org-gatsby/content/pages/apical-hosts.md

               information regarding your venue
             title: Submit your listing
           - body: Consult our team and receive a feedback regarding your listing
-            title: Get in touch with Apical Tem
+            title: 'Get in touch with Apical '
           - body: >-
               Once you have joined ARP, let's start bringing great retreats to your venue!